rajsite/webvi-experiments/RichText/README.md

 - Basecamp Trix (started Feb 2014):

     Maintenance (as of Dec 2019): Been around for a while with a pretty stable / minimal feature set.
 Backed by a company that has also been around for a while.
 Regular bug fix releases and responsive to issues.
+Also now including in Rails 6 as the rich text editor for the [Action Text](https://edgeguides.rubyonrails.org/action_text_overview.html) feature.

 - Microsoft Rooster (started Jul 2017):